Chalanabhat/Data-Science/README.md

 4. Data visualization (Audio files count v/s Emotions)
 5. Plotting waveplots and spectogram for audio files
 6. Extracting features - Under progress

+# Chatbot using conversational NLP
+This is the simplest chatbot built using python.
+It uses conversational Natural Language Processing.
+A leading python library Natural Language Toolkit (NLTK) is used.